IvanBrasilico/bdicttalk/README.md

 To map a sequence of commands/words and parameters, like command line interfaces or chats, in a flow or through an action

-Actually implemented a Restful API mapping
+Actually implementation allows a Restful API mapping

 For use in text interfaces and in chatbots

-# Also a Bottery Extension - Context and flow management for your bots views
+# Also a Bottery Extension - Context and flow management for your bots views - no code - simple JSON configuration
 :battery: Bottery - a framework for building bots

 [![Build Status](https://travis-ci.org/IvanBrasilico/bcontext.svg?branch=master)](https://travis-ci.org/IvanBrasilico/bcontext)